 Characteristics of Drain Flies

 Drain flies are typically gray in color.
 They are flies with small round wings and are sometimes called filter or sewer flies.
+If you've noticed lots of flies in your house suddenly, these pests might be the culprits.
 These flies are drawn toward standing water since they cannot fly well.
 Drain flies usually get around by jumping from surface to surface.

 Adult flies usually live for about 20 days but cannot continue their life cycle when they have no place to lay eggs.